Getting repairs done if you're renting privately

 If you're still not happy with your council's decision, you can complain.
 Contact your local council and ask how you can make a complaint.

-If your landlord still won’t fix the problem, contact your nearest Citizens Advice.
+If your landlord still won’t fix the problem, talk to an adviser.